-(C3.1d) Describe where and how climate-related risks and opportunities have influenced your strategy.
+(C3.3) Describe where and how climate-related risks and opportunities have influenced your strategy.

-Have climate- related risks and opportunities influenced your strategy in this area?
-Description of influence Products and services 1-The Company focuses on producing new ideasand projects that will enhance energy efficiency forindustrial and commercial customers, with energy systems optimization and management services.
+Have climate-related risks and opportunities influenced your strategy in this area?
+Description of influence Products and services Yes 1-The Company focuses on producing new ideasand projects that will enhance energy efficiency forindustrial and commercial customers, with energy systems optimization and management services.
 "Akenerji Energy Services" aims to reduce energy costs and enhance their competitive edge with the wide variety of services on offer, from consultancy to asset management.
 Proving that efficiency is possible without investments, Akenerji Energy Services has upgraded its innovational service package by offering combined performance security, bringing together research and reporting, analysis and consultancy, project development, financing, maintenance, operation and validation services under a single roof.
-2- In the sector in preventing carbon emission, Akenerji has VCS (Verified Carbon Standard) & Gold Standard & Social Carbon carbon emission reduction certificates in all renewable power plants where emission reduction certification studies are successfully carried out.
-These certificates, which are of great importance in the transition process to the low carbon economy, were issued to the AKENERJi power plants by international organizations (Verra, Gold Standard) with the approval of independent auditors.
-Supply chain and/or value chain Not evaluated n/a Investment in R&D No n/a Operations Yes Optimization in the operations of our generation portfolio.
+Energy Services also provides project design service, turnkey construction and solar power plant installation, operation and maintenance services with the build-operate-transfer model.
+2- In the sector in preventing carbon emission, Akenerji has VCS (Verified Carbon Standard) & Gold Standard & Social Carbon & YEK-G carbon emission reduction certificates in all renewable power plants where emission reduction certification studies are successfully carried out.
+These certificates, which are of great importance in the transition process to the low carbon economy, were issued to the AKENERJI power plants by international organizations (Verra, Gold Standard) with the approval of independent auditors.
+Supply chain and/or value chain Yes We continue to contribute to the development of suppliers by actively using the Supplier Performance System.
+Our targets will include increasing suppliers' resilience to climate-based risks and neutralizing their carbon footprint.
+Investment in R&D No n/a Operations Yes Optimization in the operations of our generation portfolio.
 We try to utilize opportunities in order to raech a balanced generation portfolio in terms of both source and geography.